Pressure at infinity and strong positive recurrence in negative curvature: Thermodynamical formalism

 We will also need the following result, called {\em Hopf-Tsuji-Sullivan-Roblin} Theorem, see~\cite[Theorem 5.3]{PPS} for a more complete statement and a proof.

-\begin{theo}[Hopf-Tsuji-Sullivan theorem,~\cite{PPS}] Let $M$ be a nonelementary complete connected Riemannian manifold with pinched negative curvature and bounded first derivative of the curvature.
-Let $F: T^1M\to \bbR$ be a Hölder potential with finite pressure, and let $\nu^F$ and $m^F$ be associated to $F$ as above.
-The following assertions are equivalent. \begin{enumerate} \item The pair $(\Gamma,F)$ is divergent, i.e., the Poincaré series $P_{\Gamma,o,F}(s)$ diverges at the critical exponent $\delta_\Gamma(F)$; \item the measure $\nu^F$ gives positive measure to the radial limit set $\nu^F(\Lambda_{\Gamma}^{\mathrm{rad}})>0$; \item the measure $\nu^F$ gives full measure to the radial limit set $\nu^F(\Lambda_{\Gamma}^{\mathrm{rad}})=1$; \item the measure $m^F$ is conservative for the action of the geodesic flow on $T^1M$; \item the measure $m^F$ is ergodic and conservative for the action of the geodesic flow on $T^1M$. \end{enumerate} \end{theo}
+\begin{theo}[Hopf-Tsuji-Sullivan-Roblin theorem,~\cite{PPS}] Let $F: T^1M\to \bbR$ be a Hölder-continuous potential with finite topological pressure, and let $\nu^F$ and $m^F$ be associated with $F$ as above.
+The following assertions are equivalent. \begin{enumerate} \item The pair $(\Gamma,F)$ is divergent, i.e., the Poincaré series $P_{\Gamma,o,F}(s)$ diverges at the critical exponent $\delta_\Gamma(F)$; \item the measure $\nu^F$ gives positive measure to the radial limit set: $\nu^F(\Lambda_{\Gamma}^{\mathrm{rad}})>0$; \item the measure $\nu^F$ gives full measure to the radial limit set: $\nu^F(\Lambda_{\Gamma}^{\mathrm{rad}})=1$; \item the measure $m^F$ is conservative for the action of the geodesic flow on $T^1M$; \item the measure $m^F$ is ergodic and conservative for the action of the geodesic flow on $T^1M$. \end{enumerate} \end{theo}

-Together with the above Hopf-Tsuji-Sullivan Theorem, the Poincaré recurrence Theorem implies the following crucial observation:\\ \centerline{ When the measure $m^F$ is finite, it is ergodic and conservative.}
+Together with the above Hopf-Tsuji-Sullivan-Roblin Theorem, the Poincaré recurrence Theorem implies the following crucial observation:\\ \centerline{ When the measure $m^F$ is finite, it is ergodic and conservative.}